Private schools seek flexibility from state mandates to return to the classrooms

 What will happen with private schools is unclear.
 Statewide, there are 1,800 private independent and religious schools with nearly 500,000 students, according to the New York State Coalition for Independent and Religious Schools.

-Cuomo has spoken about schools only briefly at his daily news briefings, and has not differentiated between public and private schools in his orders.
+Cuomo has spoken about schools only briefly at his daily news briefings, and he has not differentiated between public and private schools in his orders.
 In May, he said the state in June would release reopening guidelines for schools, which must submit their plans in July.
-A Cuomo spokesperson said this week that his office is still working on the guidelines.
+A Cuomo representative said last week that his office is still working on the guidelines.

 Many private schools have built-in advantages, with generally smaller classes.
-This fall, Stony Brook will limit their classes to 12 students, a number that can fit in most of their classrooms, including with 6-foot distancing, Crane said.
+This fall, the Stony Brook School will limit its classes to 12 students, a number that can fit in most of its classrooms even with 6-foot distancing, Crane said.

-Harbor’s classes range from 11 to 15 students.
-Administrators have been literally measuring each classroom to figure out not only how many desks with students can fit, but where teachers would walk, Cissel said.
+Harbor Country's classes range from 11 to 15 students.
+Administrators have been measuring each classroom to figure out not only how many desks with students can fit, but where teachers would walk, Cissel said.

-Harbor may keep students from each grade in the same room so teachers come to them, thus limiting hallway traffic.
+Harbor Country may keep students from each grade in the same room so teachers come to them, thus limiting hallway traffic.
 It also may restrict bathroom use to one student at a time and then disinfect immediately.
-Harbor plans to make use of an outdoor, amphitheater-like classroom, and will designate various school entrance/exit doorways for each grade to keep students separated.
+The school plans to make use of an outdoor, amphitheater-like classroom, and it will designate various entrance/exit doorways for each grade to keep students separated.

 Private schools in Nassau County such as Friends Academy believe they can make in-person instruction work, too.

-The pre-K through 12th-grade school in Locust Valley has 65 acres, seven buildings, and about 700 students, with an average class size of 12.
-That will drop to 10 for the fall if they reopen to maintain social distancing, spokeswoman Andrea Miller said.
+The Locust Valley school, which has pre-K through 12th grade, has 65 acres, seven buildings and about 700 students, with an average class size of 12.
+That will drop to 10 for the fall if it reopens to maintain social distancing, spokeswoman Andrea Miller said.

 If the private schools can’t open then, they will continue a rigorous online program of live instruction.